AdiR-05/Space-Invaders/README.md

 # Space-Invaders
-I created the video game Space Invaders using python
+I created the video game Space Invaders using pygame and python